 All the preferred and tested manual methods are listed above.
-Using any of the methods, you can copy all your files and data from old hard drive to the new hard drive very easily.
+Using any of the methods, you can copy all your files and data from old hard drive to new hard drive very easily.
 But, to perform the manual methods you should be technically sound, otherwise, you might face Windows data loss issues.

 Want to avoid situations of data loss?
 Yes, you can with the help of Windows data recovery software to recover data from FAT and NTFS partitions which are corrupt, damaged, formatted and inaccessible.
 You should choose Kernel for Windows Data Recovery software, the most efficient and talk about the third-party application for recovering corrupted, deleted or damaged Windows data files, recovering accidentally formatted partitions, removable hard drives, and USB drives.

 Data transfer from an old hard drive to a new hard drive is a tedious task that requires deep technical expertise.
 Hence, we advise you to use the manual methods under the guidance of a Windows technical expert.
 If you have any questions and queries feel free to ask anytime.